-- 1. Supply-side market integrated DR programs counted for RA irrespective of whether the administrator is an IOU, CCA or third-party DRP. - 2.
+- 1. Economic supply-side market integrated DR programs counted for RA irrespective of whether the administrator is an IOU, CCA or third-party DRP. - 2.
 Load modifying DR programs that satisfy the following two requirements: - a.
 The program is indirectly integrated with the CAISO energy market such that the program's dispatch signal is linked to the energy prices in the Day-Ahead or realtime market - operational domain. - b.
 The program's load impact is counted towards RA obligations directly or indirectly through an approved process (such as, via a process for reducing RA obligations by integrating the program's load impact with CEC's peak forecasts) - planning domain. - 3.
-Any DR pilot authorized and designated by the Commission as a "qualified" DR program eligible to meet the DR enrollment requirement. - 4.
+Any DR pilot authorized and designated by the Commission in a DR proceeding including R.22-07-005 as a "qualified" DR program eligible to meet the DR enrollment requirement. - 4.
 Critical Peak Pricing or Peak Day Pricing.
-These options shall be discontinued as a "qualified" DR program when the dynamic rate(s) under consideration in R.22-07-005 is(are) made available to customers and compliant with CEC adopted Load Management Standards (California Code of Regulations - Title 20, Article 5, §1623).
+These options, which at this time do not meet requirement 2a above, shall be discontinued as a "qualified" DR program if they still do not meet requirements listed here when the dynamic rate(s) under consideration in R.22-07-005 (to comply with CEC adopted Load Management Standards (California Code of Regulations Title 20, Article 5, Section 1623) are made available to customers.